 We have all been created with the ability to soar like eagles.
-If we're not soaring, we often find we our grounded by one of these.
-Or pride.
+If we're not soaring, we need to take an honest look at what might be holding us back.
+It may not b one of the three culprits listed above.
+It may be pride.
 Or unforgiveness.
 Or other people's opinions.
 Or unconfessed sin.
 The burdens the enemy places on us come in many different forms, each unique to our personal makeup.
 But the devil's ultimate goal is the same-to keep us grounded.
 The good news is we have a God who is more powerful than the enemy.
 A God who promises to share His strength with us so that we can overcome whatever it is that would weigh us down.
 Don't be burdened for one more day.
 Trust in the Lord.
 And prepare for takeoff.
 It's time to soar.